 This trip is exactly as the title suggests.
 It incorporates many of the best features of the world-renowned Phang Nga Bay.
 Cave exploring at Koh Phanak, canoeing at Koh Hong, James Bond Island and swimming at Treasure Island, all nestled within a bay, famed for its ‘Krast’ limestone islands.
 The scenery truly takes your breath away.

-Where this trip earns its ‘Beyond’ title is our deviation to Koh Yao Noi & Krabi.
+Where this trip earns its ‘Beyond’ title is our deviation to Koh Yao Noi which borders Krabi.
 Koh Yao Noi is a stunning hidden gem and is frequently described as “Phuket – 30 years ago!”
 It still harbours an ancient, agrarian lifestyle, with rice paddy fields, coconut and rubber tree plantations, Long Tail boat building and even the odd buffalo!
-We offer a brief land trip by Songtail across the southern tip of the island on our way to a picturesque restaurant, with panoramic views of the Krabi archipelago beyond.
+We offer a brief land trip by Songtail (small truck) across the southern tip of the island on our way to a picturesque restaurant, with panoramic views of the Krabi archipelago beyond.
 No crowds, no rush.

 To give you the very best day we can, our tour is very flexible.
 Factors such as the tide, avoiding the tourist swarm and giving you a day to remember, will all affect the order in which the program operates.